Smooen/sv-azubi-lib/README.md

 There are always exceptions to the rule, of course.
 Everything the `+layout.svelte` file contains is inherited by all subsequent pages, layouts and components. `Footer.svelte` is used in the `+layout.svelte` in `src\routes\(app)`, which means `src\routes\(app)\books` and `src\routes\(app)\favorites` will also contain the footer.

+If you want to add some CSS classes that apply to everything, you can do so in `src\lib\styles\main.css`.

 ## TODOs

 - Create a Login form (after Backend auth is done)